mnk400/Cactus/README.md

 2. Start the server with a directory path:
    ```
-   npm start -- /path/to/your/media/directory
+   npm start -- -d /path/to/your/media/directory -p 3000
    ```
    Or directly using node:
    ```
-   node server.js /path/to/your/media/directory
+   node server.js -d /path/to/your/media/directory -p 3000
    ```

 3. Open your browser and go to http://localhost:3000